 We use better brands, like Fein and Festool, in our shop exclusively, and they work really well.

-If you choose to use a shop vac, we’d recommend adding a dust separator, like an Oneida system, to remove the biggest chips before they end up in the shop vac itself.
+If you choose to use a shop vac, we'd recommend adding a dust separator, like a Mullet Cyclone Dust Collector, to remove the biggest chips before they end up in the shop vac itself.
 Long term, this is a much easier way to collect and dispose of chips.

-Dust collectors are usually made of metal, making them easier to ground and eliminate problems with static electricity.
+Dust collectors are usually made of metal, making them easier to ground to eliminate problems with static electricity.